Search

 It can seem impossible to eat healthily and exercise during the holiday season.
 Although most Americans gain only 1-2 pounds between Thanksgiving and New Year’s Day, some can gain 5-7 pounds [source: Science Daily].
 Even if only a few pounds are added yearly, they can impact our short- and long-term health and well-being.

 One of the best ways to prevent holiday weight gain is to stay physically active.
 Exercise helps to counterbalance the inevitable added calorie intake and improve insulin sensitivity.
-In other words, exercise burns the calories in all those sugar cookies and supports our body in utilizing the glucose that flood into our systems.
+In other words, exercise burns the calories in all those sugar cookies and supports our body in utilizing the glucose that floods into our systems.
 There are also additional fringe benefits.
 Exercise boosts our energy levels and helps to reduce the stress and anxiety that may often coincide with the season.

 Travel, family gatherings, and other commitments can make it challenging to fit in physical activity, but they do not make it impossible.
 Here are some tips on how to stay active during the holidays: